5 Signs Your Company Needs a Fractional CMO

 In theory, having a full-time CMO makes sense for almost every company in almost every industry.
 A CMO brings experience, expertise, and accountability to a company’s marketing program.
 The position also brings a pretty hefty price tag.

 According to Glassdoor, CMOs in the U.S. make between $73,000 and $306,000 per year, with the average CMO making $174, 371.
 This is a fairly wide range and much depends on location, industry, experience, and other factors, but no matter where your company falls on the spectrum, a CMO is a big investment.
 Especially when you add in other expenses that accompany full-time employees such as benefits, perks, bonuses, 401ks, payroll taxes, and other costs.

 The duties of a Fractional Marketing Director will be the same as a full-time CMO, but your business won’t have to make the same investment in them to carry out these duties.
-It is an ideal situation for smart companies that recognize the importance of well-done marketing but just can’t commit resources to bring in a full-time executive on a six-figure salary.
+It is ideal for smart companies that recognize the importance of well-done marketing but can’t commit resources to bring in a full-time executive on a six-figure salary.

 1. You’re Facing Budget Constraints or Uncertainty

 Tight budgets and financial uncertainty are a relatively normal part of business for SMBs.
 This is especially true for new businesses, growing businesses, and boutique operations.
 When budgets get tight and the need to bring more money in the door grows, the natural instinct is to tighten the business belt and curb spending.